-The maximum possible load current I{LOAD} is limited by the requirement that $I{PEAK} \le I{CLIM}$.
-While checking for this, take I{CLIM} to be the lowest possible current limit value (minimum across tolerance and temperature is 2.3 A for the LM2593HV).
-Also to account for inductor tolerances, take the minimum value of Inductance for L in Equation 1 (typically 20% less than the nominal value).
-Further, the above equation disregards the drop across the switch and the diode.
+The maximum possible load current, ILOAD, is limited by the requirement that IPEAK ≤ ICLIM.
+While checking for this, take I{CLIM} to be the lowest possible current limit value (minimum across tolerance and temperature is 2.3 A for the LM2590HV).
+Also to account for inductor tolerances, we must take the minimum value of Inductance for L in the equation above (typically 20% less than the nominal value).
+Further, the above equation disregards the drop across the Switch and the diode.
 This is equivalent to assuming 100% efficiency, which is never so.
-Therefore expect I{PFAK} to be an additional 10-20% higher than calculated from Equation 1.
-See also Application Note AN-1197 Selecting Inductors for Buck Converters (SNVA038) for examples based on positive to negative configuration.
-The maximum voltage appearing across the regulator is the absolute sum of the input and output voltage.
-This must be limited to a maximum of 60 V. In this example, when converting 20 V to -5 V, the regulator would see 25 V between the input pin and ground pin.
-The LM2593HV has a maximum input voltage rating of 60 V. An additional diode is required in this regulator configuration.
+Therefore expect IPEAK to be an additional 10% to 20% higher than calculated from the above equation.
+Refer to AN-1197 Selecting Inductors for Buck Converters (SNVA038) for examples based on positive to negative configuration.
+The maximum voltage appearing across the regulator is the absolute sum of the input and output voltage, and this must be limited to a maximum of 60 V. In this example, when converting 20 V to -5 V, the regulator would see 25 V between the input pin and ground pin.
+The LM2590HV has a maximum input voltage rating of 60 V. An additional diode is required in this regulator configuration.
 Diode D1 is used to isolate input voltage ripple or noise from coupling through the CIN capacitor to the output, under light or no load conditions.
-Also, this diode isolation changes the topology to closely resemble a buck configuration thus providing good closed-loop stability.
+Also, this diode isolation changes the topology to closely resemble a buck configuration thus providing good closed loop stability.
 A Schottky diode is recommended for low input voltages, (because of its lower voltage drop) but for higher input voltages, a IN5400 diode could be used.
 Because of differences in the operation of the inverting regulator, the standard design procedure is not used to select the inductor value.
 In the majority of designs, a 33-μH, 4-A inductor is the best choice.
 Capacitor selection can also be narrowed down to just a few values.
 This type of inverting regulator can require relatively large amounts of input current when starting up, even with light loads.
-Input currents as high as the LM2593HV current limit (approximately 4 A) are needed for 2 ms or more, until the output reaches its nominal output voltage.
+Input currents as high as the LM2590HV current limit (approximately 4 A) are needed for 2 ms or more, until the output reaches its nominal output voltage.
 The actual time depends on the output voltage and the size of the output capacitor.
 Input power sources that are current limited or sources that can not deliver these currents without getting loaded down, may not work correctly.
-Because of the relatively high start-up currents required by the inverting topology, the soft-start feature shown in Figure 31 is recommended.
+Because of the relatively high startup currents required by the inverting topology, the soft-start feature shown in Figure 31 is recommended.
 Also shown in Figure 31 are several shutdown methods for the inverting configuration.
 With the inverting configuration, some level shifting is required, because the ground pin of the regulator is no longer at ground, but is now at the negative output voltage.
 The shutdown methods shown accept ground referenced shutdown signals.